Usseglio

 Usseglio (Ussèj, Usèi, Ussel) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 40 km northwest of Turin, on the border with France.
 It borders with the following municipalities: Balme, Bessans (France), Bruzolo, Bussoleno, Chianocco, Condove, Lemie, Mompantero, Novalesa.

 What to do

-Usseglio hosts the only Miniature golf 18 holes course in the area with night-time lighting and table tennis tables.
+Usseglio hosts the only Miniature golf 18-hole course in the area with night-time lighting and table tennis tables.